Queen’s University Belfast has been awarded more than £1m to support academics using social science-based research

 For further information, contact Alice Neeson on firstname.lastname@example.org or telephone 028 9097 3046.

 There are three types of funding available for impact placements, initiatives and partnerships.
-Calls are open until 5pm on Monday 9 September 2019.
+Calls for the Rapid Impact Fund will remain open until funds are exhausted.
+Calls for other strands are currently closed but will open again soon.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.